 Personal representatives (executors and trustees) are chosen by the will-maker and appointed by the will to administer the estate according to its terms, being the will-maker’s testamentary intentions.

-You can read more about the nature of a will in The Law Handbook, produced by the Fitzroy Legal Service in Victoria.
+You can read more about the nature of a will in The Law Handbook, a practical guide to the law in Victoria produced by the Fitzroy Legal Service.